Bruce Eugene: Professional career

 Eugene was signed as a free agent by the New Orleans Saints within hours of the conclusion of the 2006 NFL draft.
 Bruce was released from the Saints on June 15, 2006.
 After a short stint with the Canadian Football League's Saskatchewan Roughriders he signed with the Tampa Bay Buccaneers on January 11, 2007.

 Eugene was assigned to the Frankfurt Galaxy of the now-defunct NFL Europa for the 2007 season.
-Frankfurt Galaxy was at the time the defending World Bowl champion.
+The Galaxy were the defending World Bowl champion.
 At the end of training camp, Eugene was released by Frankfurt, then acquired by 3-time World Bowl champions Berlin Thunder, where he replaced third-string quarterback Walter Washington, who was released after camp, and injured back-up Omar Jacobs.
-He played his first game for Thunder in the 7–16 loss to the Hamburg Sea Devils on April 22, 2007.
+He played his first game for the Thunder in the 16–7 loss to the Hamburg Sea Devils on April 22, 2007.
 Eugene played in seven games, starting two, overall during the 2007 season.
 He was placed on the reserve/non-football injury list on August 28, 2007.
 He was released by Tampa Bay on October 23, 2007.
+He was listed at 283 pounds on his NFL.com profile.